Home / Services / San Francisco, California

 Resource Library

-San Francisco's Event Bottle Ban Explained, and How to Hydrate a Crowd Legally
+San Francisco's Event Bottle Ban Explained, and How to Serve Water to a Crowd Legally

-If you are planning a large event on San Francisco city property, there is a rule that catches organizers off guard every year.
-The city's Environment Code restricts the sale and free distribution of drinking water in single-use plastic bottles of one liter or less at large permitted events held on city property.
+If you are planning a large event on San Francisco city property, there is a rule that catches organizers off guard every year, and after years of pre-event walkthroughs here we can usually predict the moment it comes up.
+The city's Environment Code restricts the sale and free distribution of drinking water in packaged containers of one liter or less at permitted events held on city property, and the parks department writes the restriction into event provisions at just 100 attendees.
 It is not a suggestion or a green marketing goal.
-It is written into local law, and event permits routinely reference it.
-If your plan for keeping people hydrated is a pallet of half-liter bottles, that plan does not clear the permit.
+It is written into local law, and if your water plan for the crowd is a pallet of half-liter bottles, that plan does not clear the permit.

 This is where refill infrastructure becomes the answer.
 The ordinance is satisfied when attendees can fill their own reusable containers from a permanent or temporary water source.
 A refillable bottle-fill water station is compliant because nothing packaged is being sold or given away.
 People bring or buy a reusable bottle, walk up, and fill it with cold, filtered water.
 The station does the work that a truckload of plastic used to do, without triggering the part of the code that bans the plastic.